Democrats will keep their majority in the Colorado state Senate, blocking GOP foothold at Capitol

 Democrats only needed to defeat Republicans in two districts to halt them from gaining a majority.
 They were poised to win all seven competitive state Senate races in a full drubbing of Republicans.

-Sen. Paul Lundeen, a Monument Republican and leader of the Senate GOP caucus, didn’t immediately return a Colorado Sun message seeking comment Tuesday night.
+Sen. Paul Lundeen, a Monument Republican and leader of the Senate GOP caucus, wasn’t ready to fully admit defeat on Tuesday night.

-“I think we always expected we would stay in the majority but we knew we would have to work really hard for it and defend what we’ve been doing over the last few years,” Fenberg said.

-Fenberg emphasized that the party will focus on affordability issues, education and water in the coming years.

-“We are going to do it with our Republican colleagues in the Senate because Colorado deserves that we all work together to take on the challenges that we are facing in our communities,” Fenberg said to the crowd gathered at the Colorado Democratic Party’s watch party in downtown Denver.
+“The results are not complete,” he said.
+“They are more challenging than we wished they had been.
+We’ll know tomorrow for certain, but it looks very difficult for us to win a majority based on what we’re seeing at this point.”

 The Senate was where Democrats were at the biggest risk of losing power.
 They needed to block Republicans from winning in six of seven competitive districts.
-At 11 p.m. they were leading in every one of those races, strongly suggesting that they will keep the gavel in the chamber.
+At 11 p.m. they were leading in every one of those races, strongly suggesting that they will keep the gavel in the chamber and potentially even expand their majority.

+- Democratic Sen. Nick Hinrichsen led Republican Stephen Varela in Senate District 3 in Pueblo County.
+Hinrichsen had 53% to Varela’s 47% at 12:3 a.m.
+Wednesday.
+GOP outside groups spent $1.7 million on the contest, compared with $861,000 spent by Democratic groups.

+Likely the biggest state Senate disappointment for Republicans was unfolding in Senate District 15 in Larimer County and western Boulder County, where Republican state Sen. Rob Woodward was trailing Democrat Janice Marchman, a former school board member.
+Marchman held a 2 percentage point lead at 12:30 a.m.
+Wednesday.

+Fenberg said Democrats battled hard to keep their 21-14 majority in the Senate.
+He said his caucus will focus on affordability issues, education and water in the coming years.

+“We are going to do it with our Republican colleagues in the Senate because Colorado deserves that we all work together to take on the challenges that we are facing in our communities,” Fenberg said to the crowd gathered at the Colorado Democratic Party’s watch party in downtown Denver.

-Democrats retain majority of state House of Representatives
+Democrats retain majority in Colorado House

 House Speaker Alec Garnett, a Denver Democrat, announced at the Democratic watch party that Democrats would maintain a majority in the chamber for the next two years.